 Get the contact information of the property or business owner.
 Obtain names and contact information for any witnesses that were present when you fell.
 Keep this information in a safe location.

-Contact an experienced slip and fall injury attorney right away.
+Contact, call (312) 766-1000 or text (312) 719-2010 an experienced slip and fall injury attorney right away.
 Get a referral or recommendation from a trusted friend or colleague.
 The statute of limitations in Illinois allows you two years to file a injury claim.
 It is critical that you consult with an attorney shortly after your accident.
-The longer you wait, the more difficult it becomes to document, prove and strategize for you to collect your damages.
+The longer you wait, the more difficult it becomes to document, prove and strategize to allow you to collect your damages.

 Each case has its own particular facts and may deviate from the normal circumstances or rules.
-It’s important that you discuss your fall with a legal professional in order to create a proper legal strategy for your particular case.
+We offer no obligation free consultations.